 Academic-Agriculture Academic-Architecture Academic-Business Academic-Bush School Academic-College of Science Academic-Education Academic-Engineering Academic-Geosciences Academic-Graduate College Academic-Health Sciences Center Academic-Liberal Arts Arts and Culture Campus Service Community/Volunteer Service Cultural/International Enthusiasts Global Service Greek Life Healthy Living Honor Military Professional/Career Recreation Religious Residence Halls Social and Political Issues Special Interests Spirit and Tradition Sport Clubs Student Government

 Fraternity and Sorority Life

-With close to 60 inter/nationally affiliated or local Greek-letter organizations, involving more than 10% of the undergraduate student population, Fraternity and Sorority Life is a growing, vibrant portion of Texas A&M’s student culture.
-Committed to supporting academics, developing leaders, and serving the community, there are many different opportunities for involvement within the Greek community at Texas A&M:
+With close to 60 inter/nationally affiliated or local Greek-letter organizations, and involving more than 10% of the undergraduate student population, Fraternity and Sorority Life is a growing, vibrant portion of Texas A&M’s student culture.
+Committed to supporting academics, developing leaders, and serving the community, there are many different opportunities for involvement within the Aggie Greek community at Texas A&M: